 Consuming a balanced and varied diet is beneficial for your entire body, including your spine.
 Nourishing your spine with the proper nutrients can help prevent back pain and improve your body’s ability to heal itself.
-Did you know that only about half of US adults consume the daily recommended amount of calcium, a vitamin essential to bone health?
+Did you know?
+Only about half of US adults consume the daily recommended amount of calcium, a vitamin essential to bone health.

 Below is an example of a SMART goal to eat healthier:

 - Specific: I want to eat at least 2 servings of fruits and vegetables every day.